-For me, the day represented loss, it wasn’t their ‘gotcha day’ to coin a new term used a lot in the US, but a day that finalised the traumatic separation between my birth mother and I and meant until I turned eighteen, I would have no chance of knowing her and even then, once turned eighteen, I may be unable to find her, she may have died or may not be able to accept me into her life.
+For me, the day represented loss.
+It wasn’t their ‘gotcha day’ to coin a new term used a lot in the US, but a day that finalised the traumatic separation between my birth mother and myself and meant until I turned eighteen, I would have no chance of knowing her and even then, I may be unable to find her, she may have died or may not be able to accept me into her life.

 Although, is it fair to not allow adopted parents to express their joy?
 It’s natural to want to celebrate something as phenomenal as a child but how and even if the day is given prominence in the calendar should be a choice made between parents and child and not simply assumed to be acceptable practice.